DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Related Work

 \section{Related Work}

 \looseness-1 Existing work in OOD detection can be broadly grouped into three paradigms: post-hoc methods that operate on pre-trained classifiers, training-time regularization techniques that modify the learning objective, and generative models that learn the ID density.
-Our work, $\approach$, belongs to the post-hoc paradigm due to its composability with off-the-shelf models.
+Our work, $\approach$, belongs to the post-hoc paradigm.
 In this section, we review each of the three paradigms.

-\looseness-1 \textbf{Post-Hoc Methods and the Reliance on Averaged Features.} The first focuses on designing effective scoring functions.
-While early methods like MSP~\citep{msp} were susceptible to overconfidence~\citep{msp_failed_01}, the field advanced significantly with two distinct paradigms.
-One approach introduced more robust logit-based signals, such as the energy score~\citep{energy}.
-A second approach developed feature-space methods, which use distances in the embedding space to detect outliers.
-Prominent examples include scores based on the Mahalanobis distance~\citep{maha_distance} and knn~\citep{knn}.

-A second, more recent wave of methods seeks to improve these scores by directly modifying the penultimate layer feature vector.
-Techniques such as ReAct~\citep{ReAct}, DICE~\citep{DICE}, ASH~\citep{ASH}, and SCALE~\citep{SCALE} have shown that rectifying, sparsifying, or pruning these activations can significantly enhance the separation between ID and OOD score distributions.
-However, these methods all operate on a feature vector produced by GAP, which discards a wealth of discriminative information as discussed above.
-Our work directly addresses the information loss at its source, enriching this feature vector before any subsequent scoring or modification is applied.
+\looseness-1 \textbf{Post-Hoc Methods.} Early OOD detection research primarily focused on designing scoring functions in the logit space, such as MSP~\cite{msp}, MaxLogit~\cite{max_logit}, and ODIN~\cite{odin}.
+Although initially effective, these methods are prone to overconfidence~\cite{msp_failed_01, msp_failed_02, msp}, motivating the development of more robust alternatives such as the Energy score~\cite{energy}.
+Beyond the logit space, approaches including GradNorm~\cite{GradNorm} and GradOrth~\cite{gradorth} leverage gradient information for uncertainty estimation.
+Other methods explore the activation space, employing distance-based techniques such as Mahalanobis distance~\cite{maha_distance} and kNN~\cite{knn, ssn}, while approaches like ViM~\cite{ViM,CombOOD} combine information from both logit and feature spaces.